Learning how to edit a book is hard.

 What is the story really about if you trim all the fat?
 What is necessary to tell the story, and what isn’t?

-You want a sleek, streamlined story.
+You want a sleek, streamlined story or book.
 Not a bloated one, that’s so full of side plots that it’s impossible to tell what the main one is.

 How do we know what the point of our book really is?